BravoAlpha2/Personal/README.md

 <h2 align="left">**Hi 👋!
-I'm Nuno Garcia.**  <br>
+I'm Nuno Garcia.** </h2> <br>
 I'm a biologist and GIS analyst specializing in geospatial data, remote sensing, and biodiversity modelling.
 I previously worked as a Junior Researcher at Vrije Universiteit Amsterdam and now apply GIS for environmental decision-making.
-I'm passionate about sustainability and data-driven solutions.</h2>
+I'm passionate about sustainability and data-driven solutions.

 **📍 GIS & Earth Observation specialist | Biodiversity & Spatial Modelling expert**
 👩‍🎓 I'm a biologist and GIS analyst specializing in geospatial data, remote sensing, and biodiversity modelling.
 I previously worked as a junior researcher at Vrije Universiteit Amsterdam and now apply GIS for environmental decision-making.
 I'm passionate about sustainability and data-driven solutions.